-My clinical experience in the field of mental health extends over 30 years.
+My clinical experience in the field of mental health extends for nearly 40 years.
 I started working in the NHS mental health services in 1980, first on the mainland, and then on the Isle of Wight.
 My background health profession was as an Occupational Therapist.
 I began my first psychotherapy training in psychodrama in 1985.
 Following a further rigorous training, I qualified as a psychoanalytic psychotherapist with AGIP (Association for Group and Individual Psychotherapy) in London in 2001.
 I have since undertaken further study in couple work at the Tavistock Centre for Couple Relations.

 I have had a private practice since 1998.
 I now work privately full time, having left my post as Principal Adult Psychotherapist in the NHS mental health services, where I worked with individuals, groups and couples.
 I provided supervision, consultation, and reflective practice sessions for colleagues working in mental health, and case-based discussion groups for GP’s and psychiatrists in training.
 I also worked in the Pain Clinic, helping people manage chronic pain conditions.